-A continued exploration of topics that were introduced in Anatomy and Physiology I (BS 2214).
+A continued exploration of topics that were introduced in Human Anatomy and Physiology (BS 2214).
 In this course, we explore the structure and function of human organ systems.
 Particular emphasis will be placed on how processes at lower levels of biological organization promote the function of these organ systems, as well as how these organ systems work together to promote the function of the entire human body.
 The material in this course will build upon, rather than overlap with, material in Anatomy and Physiology.
 An additional weekly laboratory will emphasize the anatomy of human organ systems.
 Three hours of lecture and two hours of laboratory per week.
-Prerequisites: Either BS 1111 and BS 1113 or BS 1214; also requires BS 2214 in addition to the introductory biology requirement.
+Prerequisites: BS 1111 and BS 1113 or BS 1214.
 Fall, odd years.